In almost every one of these 40 content idea generators what you’re trying to do is find topic ideas.

 Five Makeup Tips That Will Make Your Eyes Pop

 You can perform a search on Amazon.
-From the drop down select Books or Kindle store to search for book and ebooks.
+From the drop-down select Books or Kindle store to search for books and ebooks.
 Look at the titles for inspiration.

 The TOC can help you generate ideas…